Previous Block

 Diagram showing the location of the previous block field inside the block header and how it connects the current block to the block below it in the blockchain.

-The previous block field in the block header contains the hash of a previous block that the block builds on top of.
+The previous block field in the block header contains the hash of a previous block that the block builds on.

 Example